hadron-sclang/hadron/README.md

 are potentially exciting.

 For example, typical SC deployments run the language and audio server on the same computer.
-In this context, every CPU cycle taken up by the language represents a CPU cycle not availble for audio synthesis.
+In this context, every CPU cycle taken up by the language represents a CPU cycle not available for audio synthesis.
 Having a faster language might increase the usability of SC on smaller and more inexpensive hardware platforms.

 Furthermore, a faster language means that more of SuperCollider could be implemented in SuperCollider itself.
 A typical